ehwest/mdn_qms/source/Quality_Manual/QM-0001_Quality_Manual.md

 This QMS includes "Product Definition", "Product Design", "Development", and "Validation"." sections as needed to convey how cloud-based operating software services (FDA "devices")  "T1Pal" and "CoPilot" are created, delivered, and validated consistent with applicable rules.
+It is intended for this Quality Management System to describe the "Current Good Manufacturing Process" applicable to MDN products ("devices").

 ## Alignment With Rules